-Exponential population growth and a changing climate create unique challenges for those working to maintain the food supply.
-To overcome this, many are turning to science.
-Agricultural genomics, or agrigenomics (the application of genomics in agriculture), has and will continue to help drive sustainable productivity and offer solutions to the mounting challenges of feeding the global population.
+Agricultural genomics, or agrigenomics (the application of genomics in agriculture), has and will continue to drive sustainable productivity and offer solutions to the mounting challenges of feeding the global population.
 Using modern technology, farmers, breeders, and researchers can easily identify the genetic markers linked to desirable traits, informing cultivation and breeding decisions.

 Dr. Fernando Garcia, professor of genomics at São Paulo State University, discusses the significance of building a reference genome for Bos indicus Nelore cattle.
 Garcia highlights the role of next-generation sequencing technology and shares his vision for the future of breeding around the globe.View Video